replicase/pgcapture/README.md

 		&MyTable{}: func(change pgcapture.Change) error {
 			row := change.New.(*MyTable)
-			// and then handle the decoded change event return nil
+			// and then handle the decoded change event

+			if row.Value.Status == pgtype.Undefined {
+				// handle the unchanged toast field
+			}

+			return nil
 		},
 	})
 }
 ```

+### Handling unchanged TOAST field

+Since unchanged TOAST fields will not be present in the change stream, the corresponding model fields will remain undefined and have no value.
+Users should verify them by checking the field status.

+The `pgcapture.MarshalJSON` is a handy `json.Marshaler` that just ignore those undefined fields.

 ## Customize the `dblog.SourceResolver`